 If the outboard was removed from the boat for storage, make sure it is reinstalled with factory specified hardware.
-Refer to the INSTALLATION AND PREDELIVERY section for proper set-up.
+Refer to the Predelivery and Installation Guide.

 Outboard Mounting Bolts

 Check and re-tighten outboard mounting bolts to a torque of 40 ft. lbs.
 (54 N·m).